bottos-project/Documentation/Bottos Developer Documentation.md

 ### 3.1.1.
 Introduction to Smart Contract

-The BOTTOS smart contract supports both C++ and JavaScript.
+The Bottos smart contract supports both C++ and JavaScript.
 The smart contract that supports the C++ language is run on a virtual machine based on wagon/wasm.
 The coding rules and ABI are described separately for the user.

 ### 3.1.2.
 C++ smart contract developing example